mandelsoft/spiff/README.md

 resolves `tagref` to `25`

+### `(( foo:bar::alice ))`

+Tag names may be structured.
+A tag name consists of a non-empty list of tag components separated by a colon (`:`).
+A tag component may contain ASCII letters or numbers, starting wit a letter.
+Multi-component tags are subject to [Tag Resolution](#path-resolution-for-tags).

 ### Path Resolution for Tags

 A tag reference always contains a tag name and a path separated by a double colon (`::`).
-The standard usecase is to describe a dedicated sub node for a tagged node value.
+The standard use-case is to describe a dedicated sub node for a tagged node value.

 for example, if the tag `X` describes the value